 How Narconon Helps Cocaine Addicts

-In the withdrawal step that precedes the Narconon program, a cocaine addict will be supported by Narconon staff who provide nutrition that helps alleviate some of the withdrawal symptoms.
+In the withdrawal step of the Narconon program, a cocaine addict will be supported by Narconon staff who provide nutritional supplements that helps alleviate withdrawal symptoms.

 In order to meet life’s challenges with safe, drug-free decisions, each person must also learn how to face difficult situations and come up with the right answers.
 What should she do if she meets drug-using friends or her old drug dealer?
 Should she get back together with that old drug-using boyfriend?
 How can he solve a dilemma instead of hiding behind drug or alcohol abuse?
 And how can he learn strong moral values that act as a compass in day-to-day life?
 All of these questions are answered in the life skills portion of the Narconon drug rehabilitation program.